-8.13 The LFI must review its internal policies and procedures on digital currencies at least annually.
+8.13 An LFI must undertake an annual review of its internal policies and procedures on digital currencies.
 This covers:

-- (i) reviewing the criteria and process for the admission and removal of digital currencies to ensure they remain appropriate as well as reflective of current market conditions and regulatory requirements;

-- (ii) re-evaluating each digital currency to verify whether it continues to meet the admission criteria and to determine if its removal from trading is warranted.
-The re-evaluation of digital currencies may occur on more frequent basis in response to material changes or developments such as hard forks, significant technological advancements, or changes in the legal or regulatory environment that may affect the digital currency's suitability for trading; and - (iii) monitoring the implementation of control measures to manage risks associated with the digital currency on an ongoing basis.
-These risks include but are not limited to cyber security, ML/TF/PF concerns and sanctions.
+- (i) reviewing the criteria and process for the admission and removal of digital currencies to ensure they remain appropriate as well as reflective of current market conditions and regulatory requirements; - (ii) re-evaluating each digital currency at least annually to verify whether it continues to meet the admission criteria and to determine if its removal from trading is warranted.
+The re-evaluation of digital currencies may occur on more frequent basis in response to material changes or developments such as hard forks, significant technological advancements, or changes in the legal or regulatory environment that may affect the digital currency's suitability for trading, etc.; and - (iii) monitoring the implementation of control measures to manage risks associated with the digital currency on an ongoing basis.
+These risks include but are not limited to cyber security, ML, TF, PF, sanction, etc.